Jewish revolt against Heraclius: Christian rebellion

-Shortly after Jerusalem was handed over to Jewish forces led by Nehemiah ben Hushiel expulsions of the local Christian population took place, causing a revolt.
+Shortly after Jerusalem was handed over to Jewish forces led by Nehemiah ben Hushiel, expulsions of the local Christian population took place, causing a revolt.
 Nehemiah ben Hushiel and his council of sixteen righteous were killed along with many other Jews, some throwing themselves off the city walls.
-The surviving Jews fled to Shahrbaraz's encampment at Caesarea and Christians forces were able to briefly retake Jerusalem.
+The surviving Jews fled to Shahrbaraz's encampment at Caesarea, and Christians forces were able to briefly retake Jerusalem.
 A short siege between 19 and 21 days by Shahrbaraz's forces breached the walls and allowed the Persians to retake the city.

-According to the Armenian bishop and historian Sebeos the siege resulted in a total Christian death toll of 17,000, with a large number of prisoners, 4,518 according to Georgian translations of Sebeos and 24,518 according to Arabic translations, were massacred near Mamilla reservoir per Antiochus Strategos.
+According to the Armenian bishop and historian Sebeos, the siege resulted in a total Christian death toll of 17,000, with a large number of prisoners.
+4,518, according to Georgian translations of Sebeos and 24,518 according to Arabic translations, were massacred near Mamilla reservoir per Antiochus Strategos.
 James Howard-Johnston argues that the massacre occurred in the context of the returning Jews attempting to round up the ring leaders who had led the earlier pogrom.
-Theophanes the Confessor cited a death death toll as high as 90,000, however most historians reject this as unreliable.
-In addition 35,000 or 37,000 people including the Patriarch of Jerusalem Zacharias were deported to Mesopotamia.
-Contemporary accounts state the city suffered extensive damage, however, wide spread destruction of Jerusalem during the siege or has not been found in the archaeological record.
+Theophanes the Confessor cited a death toll as high as 90,000.
+However, most historians reject this as unreliable.
+In addition, 35,000 or 37,000 people, including the Patriarch of Jerusalem Zacharias, were deported to Mesopotamia.
+Contemporary accounts state the city suffered extensive damage, although widespread destruction of Jerusalem during the siege or immediately after has not been found in the archaeological record.
 The search for the True Cross is said to have involved the torture of clergymen.
 Once found, the True Cross was carried off to Ctesiphon.

 Strategos, himself taken into Persian captivity afterwards, wrote that the Jews offered to help the Christian captives escape death if they "become Jews and deny Christ."
-Those who refused conversion, were purchased by the Jews and killed.
+Those who refused conversion were purchased by the Jews and killed.
 A significant number of burial sites were allocated according to Antiochus.
-A mass burial grave at Mamilla cave was discovered in 1989 by Israeli archeologist Ronny Reich near the site, where Antiochus recorded the massacre took place.
-The human remains were in poor condition allowing the identification of only 526 individuals out of thousands of suspected victims.
+A mass burial grave at Mamilla cave was discovered in 1989 by Israeli archeologist Ronny Reich near the site where Antiochus recorded the massacre took place.
+The human remains were in poor condition, allowing the identification of only 526 individuals out of thousands of suspected victims.

 Jewish expedition to Tyre

 According to Eutychius (887–940), the Jews launched an expedition against Tyre.
 Bands of Jews from Jerusalem, Tiberias, Galilee, Damascus, and even from Cyprus, united and undertook an incursion against Tyre, having been invited by the 4,000 Jewish inhabitants of that city to surprise and massacre the Christians on Easter night.
 The Jewish army is said to have consisted of 20,000 men.
-The expedition, however, miscarried, as the Christians of Tyre learned of the impending danger, and seized the 4,000 Tyrian Jews as hostages.
+The expedition, however, miscarried, as the Christians of Tyre learned of the impending danger and seized the 4,000 Tyrian Jews as hostages.
 The Jewish invaders destroyed the churches around Tyre, an act which the Christians avenged by killing two thousand of their Jewish prisoners.
 The besiegers, to save the remaining prisoners, withdrew, having had to suffer the humiliation of watching the heads of the Jewish captives as they were thrown over the walls.